Blabbermouth

 edness.)
 (But that is another

 story, altogether.
-But, so, you
+So you

 got two for the price of one,